 I know that like me many of you have seen the surprising rise in teen kidnappings.
 From what I have noticed by watching some of the stories on the news is that most of the teenagers disappeared after meeting an individual online.
-The latest case is 14 year old Lacey Dewent who disappeared a few days after her mom found a guy named Robert Butler who Lacey met online in her room.
+The latest case is 14-year-old Lacey Dewent who disappeared a few days after her mom found a guy named Robert Butler who Lacey met online in her room.
 You can find out more about this story here.
-This got me to thinking about apps that we as parents may need to look out for.
+This got me thinking about apps that we as parents may need to look out for.
+This is the time when children, particularly teenagers, begin to drift away from their parents and attempt to form new relationships, both offline and online.
+As parents, we must read more and stay up with the latest trends and apps in order to know what our children are up to.
 I searched the internet and here are some that I found that were popular.
 The pics are courtesy of the google play store.
 I left the descriptions.

 1. Burn Note

 The reason you should look out for Burn Note is that teens can have conversations without you knowing what they are talking about because after a designated length of time the messages can be destroyed.
 However, if you really need to know what messages your child has sent then contacting digital Forensic Investigators could help you recover any deleted messages and this could help you keep them safe online.

 Ask.Fm is an app to look out for on your teen’s phone or tablet because they are allowed to answer questions anonymously.
 They meet strangers as well.

 Snap chat allows teens to send pics and texts that disappear after it is viewed.
 Once again this allows teens to have conversations without being monitored.